slightlynybbled/subdue/docs/docs/index.md

 # Modes

-There are two modes in which this software package may execute: `native python` and `standalone`.
+There are two modes in which this software package may execute: `native` and `network`.
 These modes are not mutually exclusive on a particular machine, but a particular instrument may not be allocated to two executing processes.